heygent/embanalysis/thesis/src/03-analysis.md

 ## Methodology

-For each model, we extracted the embeddings corresponding to integer numbers representable by a single token.
-The embeddings were then analyzed using dimensionality reduction techniques (PCA, SVD, t-SNE and UMAP) to garner statistics and produce visualizations that could potentially highlight structures in the data.
-As a final stage, the embeddings were directly tested for correlations with mathematical properties of the number:

-- magnitude
-- primality
-- evenness
-- being a perfect square
-- being a Fibonacci number

-For binary properties, the correlation was measured with vectors with value 1 for the indexes corresponding to numbers where the property is true and 0 elsewhere.
-To account for the continuous nature of the embeddings, smoother functions that might relate to the same properties were also taken into account:

-- "squareness": an approximate measure of closeness of the number to a perfect square

-$$ \text{squareness}(n) =\begin{cases} 0 & \text{if } n \leq 0 \\ 1 - 2 \cdot
-\min\left( \sqrt{n} - \lfloor \sqrt{n} \rfloor,\; \lceil \sqrt{n} \rceil -
-\sqrt{n} \right) & \text{if } n > 0 \end{cases} $$ {#eq-squareness}

-- prime proximity: distance between the number and the nearest perfect prime, measured in integers between the two.

-- Fibonacci proximity: distance between the number and the nearest Fibonacci number, measured in integers between the two.

-We took two models in consideration:
+Two models are taken in consideration:

 - OLMo-2-1124-7B is a model by AllenAI, which is favorable to research uses thanks to the full disclosure of training data, code, logs and checkpoints

 - Llama-3.2-1B-Instruct, due to being a small and manageable model to do analysis with on limited hardware

+For each of these, dimensionality reduction is applied through PCA, SVD, t-SNE and UMAP, and the results are used to produce 2D and 3D visualization meant to show the geometric structure that the representation assume in the space.

 ## OLMo-2-1124-7B

 ### Linear analysis

 ![Principal components 1 and 2 of the OLMo model.
-Random embeddings sample for comparison.](plots/OLMo-2-1124-7B_00_pca_components_gradient_v1.svg){#fig-olmo-pca}
+Random embeddings sample for comparison.](plots/OLMo-2-1124-7B_00_pca_components_gradient_v1.svg){#fig:olmo-pca}

-Projecting the numerical token embeddings onto the first two principal components reveals a U-shaped curve.
-This structure constitutes a one-dimensional manifold embedded within the two-dimensional principal component space.

-The manifold structure is particularly significant because it demonstrates that numerical tokens do not occupy the embedding space randomly.
-Instead, they follow a constrained path that preserves numerical relationships, suggesting that the model has learned to encode ordering properties of the numbers within its representation.
+In [@fig:olmo-pca], we plot the first two principal component of the numerical embeddings, color-grading them on the basis of their numerical value.
+The result shows that numerical tokens do not occupy the embedding space randomly: they follow a constrained path that preserves numerical relationships, suggesting that the model has learned to encode ordering properties of the numbers within its representation.
 The gradient is particularly smooth, suggesting that similar numbers maintain spatial proximity in the reduced space.

-![SVD for the two main components of the OLMo model, with random embeddings sample for comparison](plots/OLMo-2-1124-7B_02_svd_components_gradient_v1.svg){#fig-olmo-svd}
+![SVD for the two main components of the OLMo model, with random embeddings sample for comparison](plots/OLMo-2-1124-7B_02_svd_components_gradient_v1.svg){#fig:olmo-svd}

-The SVD visualization, lacking the data centering done in the PCA, shows a much more consistent geometric structure, suggesting that the encoding of information might be done in absolute distances rather than just with relative positioning between data points.
-There is also a very notable recursive, fractal structure, repeating itself for numbers with one, two and three digits.
+The relationship and similarities are even more clear in [@fig:olmo-svd], which, lacking the data centering done in the PCA, shows a much more consistent geometric structure, showing that the encoding of information likely happens in absolute distances rather than just with relative positioning between data points.
+This will also inform the strategies we use for reconstructing the datapoints with UMAP, as we'll do projections that make use of Euclidean distance as well as cosine similarity as a metric.

-![SVD coloring done by digit length and hundreds digit, highlighting the clustering properties of the embeddings.](plots/OLMo-2-1124-7B_03_svd_digit_visualizations_v1.svg){#fig-olmo-svd-digits}
+![SVD coloring done by digit length and hundreds digit, highlighting the clustering properties of the embeddings.](plots/OLMo-2-1124-7B_03_svd_digit_visualizations_v1.svg){#fig:olmo-svd-digits}

+Looking at [@fig:olmo-svd-digits], the fractal structure is strinking, and the structure repeating within numbers of different digit lengths becomes really clear.
+Models like Qwen-2.5 do away with tokenizing numbers outside the single digits from 0 to 9, and this picture can offer a compelling explanation on why that can be justified.
+In fact, it seems like the encoding of higher digit quantities brings along a lot of redundancy.
+On the other hand, as discussed for [@kantamneni2025], this same redundancy could be used by the models an error correcting mechanism when it has to apply numerical operations, leading to possibly better performance.

 #### Explained variance

-![OLMo PCA - explained variance overview](plots/OLMo-2-1124-7B_01_pca_variance_overview_v1.svg){#fig-olmo-variance}
+![OLMo PCA - explained variance overview](plots/OLMo-2-1124-7B_01_pca_variance_overview_v1.svg){#fig:olmo-variance}

-The explained variance by component plot (left) shows a sharp drop within the first few components, meaning that the first principal components capture dramatically more variance than subsequent ones.
-The cumulative explained variance shows that approximatively 600 principal components are needed to reach 90% of explained variance.
+The explained variance by component plot ([@fig:olmo-variance], left) shows a sharp drop within the first few components, meaning that the first principal components capture dramatically more variance than subsequent ones.
+The cumulative explained variance (right) shows that approximatively 600 principal components are needed to reach 90% of explained variance.

 By this we can conclude that the embeddings have a much lower intrinsic dimensionality than their full 4096 dimensions, and that they lie on a low-dimensional manifold in the full representation space.
-Only one-fifth of the total embedding space is necessary to capture 90% of the variance.
+Only one-fifth of the total embedding space is necessary to capture 90% of the variance, and, as described earlier, the structures already encoded provide already a lot of redundancy.

 ### Non-linear analysis

-![t-SNE visualization for OLMo embeddings.](plots/OLMo-2-1124-7B_07_tsne_components_gradient_v1.svg){#fig-olmo-tsne}
+![t-SNE visualization for OLMo embeddings.](plots/OLMo-2-1124-7B_07_tsne_components_gradient_v1.svg){#fig:olmo-tsne}

 | **Parameter**       | **Value** |